Ramarren/png-read/README.markdown

 (default is  `:error`), and controls  what happens  on checksum failure.
 Error signalled is  of type `png-read:crc-failure`, and restart `png-read:ignore-crc-failure` is established.

-For indexed  images slot index-data  contains an  array with indices  in pallete (stored  in `pallete` slot), and `image-data` contains decoded colors.
+For indexed  images slot index-data  contains an  array with indices  in palette (stored  in `palette` slot), and `image-data` contains decoded colors.

 The library loads all files from  [PNG Suite](http://www.schaik.com/pngsuite/) , but I did not check